LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

  * No Visual Studio or any compiler is needed; you can write it in Notepad.

 **Disadvantages:**
- * Currently only provides boolean settings for the user to change.
+ * Currently only provides simple On/Off settings for the user to change.

 An Auto Splitting Language Script contains a State Descriptor and multiple Actions.